nishihatapalmer/TreeTable/README.md

     model.setNodeFilter(treeNode -> !treeNode.getAllowsChildren());
 ```

-You can turn off filtering by setting a null filter, or by calling `clearGroupingComparator()`, and you can determine if you are currently filtering by calling `isFiltering()`.
+You can turn off filtering by setting a null filter, or by calling `clearNodeFilter()`, and you can determine if you are currently filtering by calling `isFiltering()`.

 ## Editing